Coronavirus digest: Delta variant cases more than double in Germany | DW | 29.06.2021

 The delta variant accounted for around 36% of the cases in the week of June 15 - 20, up 15% from the week before, said Lothar Wieler, president of the Robert Koch Institute (RKI).
 He told officials the variant now already represents more than 50% of registered cases.

-"Ignoring the Delta variant would be a serious mistake," Bavarian Prime Minister Markus Söder told reporters.
+"Ignoring the Delta variant would be a serious mistake," Bavarian State Premier Markus Söder told reporters.

 Europe's airlines and airports warned of chaos and hours-long waiting lines due to the European Union's COVID-19 certificate, unless countries manage to coordinate it better.